Netflix/vmaf/resource/doc/VMAF_Python_library.md

 ### Using `ffmpeg2vmaf`

 There is also an `ffmpeg2vmaf` command line tool which can compare any file format decodable by `ffmpeg`. `ffmpeg2vmaf` essentially pipes FFmpeg-decoded videos to VMAF.
 Note that you need a recent version of `ffmpeg` installed (for the first time, run the command line, follow the prompted instruction to specify the path of `ffmpeg`).
-See [this](https://ffmpeg.org/ffmpeg-filters.html#libvmaf) section for details.

 ```
 ./ffmpeg2vmaf quality_width quality_height reference_path distorted_path \